Newfoundland and Labrador: Religion

 The largest single religious denomination by number of adherents according to the 2011 National Household Survey was the Roman Catholic Church, at 35.8% of the province's population (181,590 members).
 The major Protestant denominations made up 57.3% of the population, with the largest groups being the Anglican Church of Canada at 25.1% of the total population (127,255 members), the United Church of Canada at 15.5% (78,380 members), and the Pentecostal churches at 6.5% (33,195 members), with other Protestant denominations in much smaller numbers.
 Non-Christians constituted only 6.8% of the population, with the majority of those respondents indicating "no religious affiliation" (6.2% of the population).

+The Orange Order is a Protestant Christian fraternity, the lodge in Newfoundland is known as the Loyal Orange Lodge LOL #4 Municipal Heritage Building, it was built in 1907.
+The Heritage Foundation designated the Loyal Orange Association's Hall in Bonavista a Heritage Structure in May 1997.
+The lodge serves as a central hub for social life, particularly in rural outport communities.
+Members gather for meetings, dances, and social events.
+The Twelfth of July, also known as Orangemen's Day, is a provincial public holiday in Newfoundland and Labrador, and schools and most businesses are closed.

 Economy

 For many years, Newfoundland and Labrador experienced a depressed economy.
 Following the collapse of the cod fishery during the early 1990s, the province suffered record unemployment rates and the population decreased by roughly 60,000.
 Due to a major energy and resources boom, the provincial economy has had a major turnaround since the turn of the 21st century.
 Unemployment rates decreased, the population stabilized and had moderate growth.
 The province has gained record surpluses, which has rid it of its status as a "have not" province.

 Economic growth, gross domestic product (GDP), exports, and employment resumed in 2010, after suffering the effects of the late-2000s recession.
 In 2010, total capital investment in the province grew to C$6.2 billion, an increase of 23.0% compared to 2009.
 2010 GDP reached $28.1 billion, compared to $25.0 billion in 2009.